mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

         {  "_id" : "newDB",  "primary" : "m103-example",  "partitioned" : false }
 ```

 I have *2 on shard 1 and 1 on shard 2*.
 Now, I'm going to issue a find against the *products collection* specifying this document where *sku* is this value *(1000000749)*.
 I'm also going to add the *explain()* query modifier so that we can dig a little bit deeper into how we get our results.
 So, let's take a look here.
-First of all, notice for stage we have single shard.
+First of all, notice for stage we have *single shard*.

 ```javascript
 // Targeted query with explain() output: